This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The sneaky little pieces seem to multiply, much like socks disappearing in the laundry.
 If this conundrum tickles your curiosity, then buckle up, fellow LEGO enthusiast!

 We’re about to embark on a wild ride into the heart of LEGO’s mysterious world of extra pieces.

 Let’s set the scene.
 It’s a rainy Sunday afternoon.
 You’re nestled comfortably on your living room floor, surrounded by LEGO pieces, and engrossed in the challenge of assembling the latest Star Wars Millennium Falcon set.

 As you place the final brick, you’re struck by a sense of accomplishment, only to be immediately replaced by bewilderment.
 Why are there extra pieces?
 Did I miss a step?

 It’s a question that’s baffled LEGO lovers for years: “Do LEGO sets have extra pieces?”
 Well, you’re in the right place, because we’re about to venture deep into the rabbit hole to find the answer.

-Lego generally DOES include a few extra parts inside each complete set in case some of them get lost.
+Many (but not all) Lego sets will have a few extra pieces in the set in case some of them get lost.
 The extra pieces are often the smallest ones since those are the most common missing bricks.

 Lego does this so that you can enjoy your Lego structures and build them down to the smallest detail even if when opening the package a tiny piece disappears on you.

 However, this can be pretty confusing to a lot of people when they finish building their Lego kits and have a few small pieces left over and can’t figure out where they go!